Golf Ball Position: Correct Stance From Driver to Putter

 Here is the correct position for each type of shot so you can become a more consistent ball striker.

-Ball Position With Driver and Fairway Woods
+Golf Ball Position for Driver

 This ball position is unique as you only hit the driver off a tee, not off the turf.
 Thus, you need to make some adjustment to find the sweet spot and get the most distance from your longest club in the bag.